The Prime Minister’s Pacific Youth Awards celebrate success and rewards outstanding achievement by Pacific young people in Aotearoa.

 This award recognises a young Pacific person who is passionate about teaching and has Pacific language skills and cultural competencies.

-This award recognises a young person who has demonstrated outstanding leadership qualities by leading a project in their community, church or school or has acted in a way that has inspired others to make a positive change in their own life or the lives of others.
+This award is a paid international internship with the Ministry of Foreign Affairs and Trade.
+This award goes to a young Pacific person who has led a project in their community, church, or school, or who has done something that has inspired others to make a positive change in their own lives or the lives of others.